How to live Frugally and be Happy in 2020?

-How to life frugally and happy?
-Today I am starting a new category in my blog which i think that you the readers would find it interesting.
-To live frugal by me means that you need to make a lot of sacrifices and in the same time “to cheat” the life and manage your finances on the best possible way.
+How to live frugally and happy?
+Save money live better.
+Today I am starting a new category in my blog which I think that you the readers would find it interesting.
+To live frugal by me it means that you need to make a lot of sacrifices and in the same time “to cheat” the life and manage your finances on the best possible way.

 Appreciate what you have

 When you live frugally, you come to appreciate what you have.
 You become thankful for your resources and learn to make the most of them.
 Rather than envying your neighbor’s shiny new car, you drive your old one for 10 years while you put away money in savings to avoid going in debt when you finally do purchase a new or used car.
 Instead of throwing out items when you’ve used them up, you find ways to repurpose them.
 Baby food jars become lovely spice jars.
 Worn out clothing is cut up and sewn into a quilt.
 Because you’re grateful for what you have, you let little go to waste.

 A simple life has a different meaning for every person.